 Learning to read is a process.
-In order for a child to master this complex task, he or she needs to master the following skills:
+For a child to master this complex task, they need to master the following skills:

 This vital first step begins at birth.
-Before any child can learn to read, he or she must have a good grasp of language.
+Before any child can learn to read, they must have a good grasp of language.
 It’s the step that fits in at the same level as the ‘learning to skate’ section in our analogy on playing ice hockey.
 Before any child can learn to read, he must have a good command of language.

-There are many different kinds of memory and each is an important foundational skill for reading and spelling.
-Visual memory is particularly important, because a child must remember the visual appearance of words and letter sequence in order to read them.
+There are many different kinds of memory, and each is an important foundational skill for reading and spelling.
+Visual memory is particularly important because a child must remember the visual appearances of words and letter sequences in order to read them.